California congressman Hunter pleads guilty in corruption case

 In televised comments on Monday, he acknowledged he was responsible for accounting for his own campaign funds, and said he hoped his wife would be spared prison for the sake of their three school-aged children.

-Reporting by Jennifer McEntee in San Diego; Writing by Steve Gorman; Editing by Chris Reese and Tom Brown
+Reporting by Jennifer McEntee in San Diego; Writing by Steve Gorman; Editing by Tom Brown and Peter Cooney